Not many traders understand relative volume or how to use it in a trading strategy…

 Relative Volume — The Hard Way

-I won’t go too in-depth here, because this is advanced-class stuff.
-But there is a school of thought that you should know about.
-It’s based on the intraday volume distribution curve.
+I won’t go too in-depth here, because this is pretty advanced.
+But there’s a school of thought you should know about.
+It’s based on the intraday volume distribution curve…

 Intraday Volume Distribution Curve